Doping control and testing

 Principles of doping testing

-In Finland, doping controls for athletes are conducted by FINADA, The World Anti-Doping Agency WADA and international sports federations.
-National sports federations can also order doping tests from FINADA.
+In Finland, doping controls for athletes are conducted by FINCIS, The World Anti-Doping Agency WADA and international sports federations.
+National sports federations can also order doping tests from FINCIS.
 Finnish athletes can also be tested abroad by the national antidoping organisation of the country in question.

-In its testing, FINADA complies with WADA's International Standard for Testing and Investigations.
+In its testing, FINCIS complies with WADA's International Standard for Testing and Investigations.
 The Standard ensures the quality, reliability and consistency of the test procedure both nationally and internationally.

 Doping samples are analysed in doping testing laboratories accredited and supervised by WADA.